[3.18] Gryph's Cremation Decimation - An (almost) Immortal Boss Killer

 If you go with method 2, you will need to spam either Grand or Exceptional Eldritch Embers until you hit +1% to max cold res.

-Once you've gotten your desired base, hit it with a Greater or Grand Eldritch Ichor for a random second implicit.
+Once you've gotten your desired base, hit it with a Grand or Exceptional Eldritch Ichor for a random second implicit.
 This will be overwritten eventually.
-Then, once this is done will need to make it blue and imprint it with a Craicic Chimeral (link to trade) via the Menagerie.

-The goal is to use these to raise the tier of your Exarch Implicit to the desired tier (5 for res, 6 for DoT multi).
+The goal is to use these to raise the tier of your Exarch Implicit to tier 5 for +2% max cold res.

 Once you've gotten your desired Searing Exarch implicit, you can spam Greater(-12%), Grand(-13%), or Exceptional(-14%) Eldritch Ichors until you get the "Inflict Fire Exposure on Hit" modifier.